 The Remodeling Stage

 The final stage starts about 20 days post-incision and can continue for up to a year or more.
 During this stage, collagen continues to repair and fill in the damaged tissue areas only it does it more strategically.
 The collagen around the tension lines aligns and collagen fibers cross-link and lie closer together.
 This is what causes scars to thin out, lighten up, and become less visible.

 How Can I Help Heal My Scars Faster?

 By taking certain steps, we can help gastric sleeve scars heal better and make them less noticeable.
 Typically, it takes about two years for scars to smooth, but a few steps help the healing process.

 - Stay active.

-Getting enough sleep and good circulation are also essential to gastric sleeve incision healing.
+Getting enough sleep and good circulation are also important to gastric sleeve incision healing.
 Faster healing incisions greatly reduce the risks of infection and severe scarring.

-Some scarring is inevitable when having surgery but following the aftercare instructions, eating healthy, and getting enough rest helps provide your body with the things it needs to repair itself.
-If you do end up with visible scarring despite all your efforts, there are several cosmetic treatments that can help minimize or alleviate them.
-Treatments like microdermabrasion and microneedling, just to name a few, are very effective in reducing the appearance of scars.
+Despite inevitable scarring, following aftercare instructions, eating healthily, and getting rest can help your body repair itself.
+Furthermore, several cosmetic treatments can help reduce or eliminate visible scars.
+Treatments like microdermabrasion and micro needling, just to name a few, are very effective in reducing the appearance of scars.

 Are you considering a gastric sleeve procedure but worried about incisions and scarring?
 Contact IBI Healthcare Institute today to learn more about the techniques we use, including the scarless gastric sleeve.